prav90/dynomiteMongo/README.md

 ![](images/dynomite-logo.png?raw=true =150x150) </br>
 **Dynomite**, inspired by Dynamo whitepaper, is a thin, distributed dynamo layer for different storages and protocols.

 When Dynomite team decided to settle on using C language, we found Twemproxy and did a fork in order to provide more features than just being a proxy layer.
+Ioannis Papapanagiotou has updated Dynomite with the capability to talk to mongo.

 ## Build